-- Support on demand – the popularity of React as well as NextJS is growing so is the number of developers.
+- Support on demand – the popularity of Next js development services as well as NextJS is growing so is the number of developers.
 Because of that, it will be easy to find an agency or freelancer to make some changes if needed.

 Because business owners are interested in increasing conversion rate, marketers are being held accountable for efforts to increase it.
 And to do that, they need – among other things – SEO efficiency and organic traffic growth.

 By harnessing the power of Next.js, marketers can elevate their digital marketing efforts, improve customer acquisition and retention, and drive business growth.
 Thanks to it, all marketing efforts will result in a better return on investment (ROI).
-It will be expressly visible, especially in the eCommerce industry, where many online stores look similar and creating custom storefront is something that marketers can use for differentiation from the competition.
+It will be expressly visible, especially in the eCommerce industry, where many online stores look similar and creating a custom storefront is something that marketers can use for differentiation from the competition.

-At last, we have pros for developers, arising from many features that NextJS offers.
-Devs are incredibly excited about reusable components which cut development time and cost.
+At last, we have benefits for web developers, arising from many features that NextJS offers.
+Devs are incredibly excited about reusable React components which cut development time and cost.

 However, there’s more:

 - Built-in Image Component and Automatic Image Optimization – this feature automatically optimises images.
 It now supports AVIF images, enabling 20% smaller images compared to WebP.

 - Community support – the popularity of NextJS is growing, and so is the number of its contributors.
-This is much help because instead of solving something from scratch, developers can look for a solution that is probably already available.
+Thanks to that, instead of solving something from scratch, developers can find probably already existing solutions.

 - A hybrid of server-side rendering SSR and static site generation SSG – prerender pages at build time or request time in a single project.

-- Incremental Static Generation – it allows developers to update existing pages by re-rendering them in the background as traffic comes in.
+- Incremental Static Regeneration – it allows web developers to update existing pages by re-rendering them in the background as traffic comes in.
 This way, static content can become dynamic.

 - TypeScript support – automatic TypeScript configuration and compilation.

-- Zero Config – focus on the business logic of your NextJS app instead of the application logic.
-And to help you, it provides automatic compilation and bundling.
-In other words, Next is optimised for production right from the start.
+- Zero Config – NextJS provides automatic compilation and bundling.
+In other words, it is optimised for production right from the start.